saleese/navclus/README.md

 This research was supported by Software Research and Development Program through the National IT Promotion Agency (NIPA) funded by the Ministry of Knowledge Economy (I2001-12-1095).
-The version is synchronized with the one used in the following publication:
+The source code here is synchronized with the version used in the following publication:

 Seonah Lee, Sungwon Kang, and Matt Staats.
 2013.
 NavClus: a graphical recommender for assisting code exploration.
 In Proceedings of the 2013 International Conference on Software Engineering (ICSE '13).
 IEEE Press, Piscataway, NJ, USA, 1315-1318.